Other Awards for UW Students

 WSBA IP Section

 The Intellectual Property Section of the Washington State Bar Association is proud to offer a scholarship up to $5,000 to one or more UW Law students.
 The scholarship is open to J.D. as well as LL.M. students.
 The following factors will be considered: GPA, extracurricular activities, and demonstrated interest in IP law.
-The selected recipient(s) will be presented with the scholarship following the annual WSBA IP Institute on April 25, 2025.
-All application materials must be submitted to lawfinaid@uw.edu no later than March 21, 2025.
+Scholarship recipients will be recognized at the 28th Annual IP Institute, scheduled for April 24, 2026.
+All application materials must be submitted no later than March 20, 2026.

 • Restrictions: 2L, 3L, LL.M.